"Love conquers all": GH bride weds heavily-tattooed obroni in simple ceremony

 - A Ghanaian woman and her Caucasian husband have captured hearts with their vibrant wedding ceremony

-- Their wedding videos, showcasing love and joy, celebrating a beautiful biracial union, surfaced online on Sunday, February 22, 2026
+- Their wedding videos, celebrating a beautiful biracial union, surfaced online on Sunday, February 22, 2026

-- Following the videos, reactions on social media have been mixed, with many wondering about the man's many tattoos
+- Reactions to the clips on social media have been mixed, with many wondering about the obroni's tattoos

 Don't miss out!
 Get your daily dose of sports news straight to your phone.
 Join YEN's Sports News channel on WhatsApp now!